broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 The first and second inputs can be creating using this python script:`scripts/variantstore/wdl/extract/hail_create_vat_inputs.py`
 We recommend using a Terra python Notebook with a small Hail cluster.
 The python script needs the following inputs:
+* VDS -- this can be created using the GVS callset creation pipeline
+* Ancestry tsv -- this can be created using the Ancestry pipeline

 ### Notes: